 Streetscape is the term which describes all that is seen in a street in addition to buildings.
 Whereas attention is often paid to preserving buildings, especially in Conservation Areas, the streetscape can become overwhelmed by unnecessary clutter and poor workmanship.

 We recommend the document Clifton & Hotwells Character Appraisal (PDF) for an excellent survey of the many things that make the streets of BS8 so attractive.
 Section 7.2 shows the more domestic features: boot scrapers, door knockers, balconies, doors etc. Section 7.3 describes the different street surfaces, street lighting, the coal holes and street furniture.
 There are good illustrations and brief factual descriptions.
-This was the work of two members of the CHIS committee, Richard Bland and Maggie Shapland, for Bristol City Council.
+This was the work of two members of the CHIS committee for Bristol City Council.

 We have divided Streetscape into two parts.
 This page covers public streetscape which is the responsibility of Bristol City Council.
 On the right column of most Council web pages is a section called ‘Related Documents’.
 This has the full, up-to-date information and legislation.